 What will the RESTORE trial involve?

 If you are eligible for the trial, you will receive prolonged exposure therapy delivered face-to-face by an experienced psychologist.
-Before treatment starts, you will first be randomly allocated to receive either weekly or daily treatment sessions, and you will be asked to make a commitment to attend all 10 treatment sessions (either weekly or daily, depending on the group you are allocated to).
-Each session will be of 90 minutes duration.
-In both groups, high quality treatment will be delivered by experienced clinicians.
+Before treatment starts, you will first be randomly allocated to receive either weekly or daily treatment sessions, and you will be asked to make a commitment to attend all 10 treatment sessions (either over 10 weeks, or 2 weeks, depending which you are allocated to).
+Each session will be of 90 minutes’ duration.
 There will be no cost for the treatment you receive in the trial.

 Why is the RESTORE trial important?